 Beyond simple cash availability, as people are less inclined to leave their homes to use a cash machine because of health concerns, there are other issues with cash usage.
 Concerns have been expressed around handling cash and its usage, with The World Health Organisation advising that “when possible it’s a good idea to use contactless payments”.
 Further concerns were raised in the media last week that cash could be a form of transmission of the disease, with medical professionals like Dr. Aragona Giuseppe of Prescription Doctor quoted as saying that “money holds a whole host of germs, and so it’s more important than ever right now to try and curb your habit of using physical money, whether it’s notes or coins”.
 Relatedly, Kenya’s biggest telecoms operator, Safaricom, recently announced it will waive transaction costs on mobile money transfers under 1,000 shillings ($10) as a direct response to government advice that cashless payments can curb the spread of the coronavirus.

-So the race is on to help businesses across Europe move as quickly and seamlessly as possible to card payments as the near-term future of cash and cash-based transactions looks uncertain.
+So the race is on to help businesses across Europe move as quickly and seamlessly as possible to card payments at point-of-sale terminals as the near-term future of cash and cash-based transactions looks uncertain.

 And businesses are responding in a number of ways.
 According to recent data, both Visa and MasterCard have announced an increase in contactless payments limits, starting with ten countries across Europe, and extending to a further 29 in the coming weeks.
 In fact, on April 2nd, the UK will see an increase in the contactless limit to £45 from £30, and Ireland’s looks set to increase to €50 from €30.
 The British Retail Consortium has supported the increase in the limit for contactless payments in an effort to minimise contact and keep staff and customers as safe as possible.